Women's Premier Soccer League: League Structure

 The league is divided into four regions - West, Central, South, and East.
-Each region is divided into conferences, with the West Region having four conferences, one of which has two divisions, the Central Region having four conferences, two of which has two divisions, the South Region having four conferences, one of which has two divisions, and the East Region having four conferences, one of which has two divisions.
+Each region is divided into conferences, with the West Region having four conferences, two of which has two divisions and one of which that has three divisions, the Central Region having four conferences, one of which has two divisions, the South Region having four conferences, two of which has two divisions, and the East Region having four conferences, one of which has two divisions.